 “Everybody can be great, because everybody can serve.” – Dr. Martin Luther King, Jr.

 Inspire your Club members to transform Dr. Martin Luther King, Jr.’s teachings into community action.
-Join us on January 21, 2019 as we celebrate one man’s dream to make the world a better place.
+Join us on Martin Luther King, Jr. Day as we celebrate one man’s dream to make the world a better place.
 This is a great time to engage in youth-led service projects that bring awareness to important issues affecting our communities around the world.

 What is Martin Luther King, Jr. Day of Service?

-On Monday, January 21, we honor the legacy of Dr. King, a heroic civil rights leader.
+On the third Monday in January, we honor the legacy of Dr. King, a heroic civil rights leader.
 MLK Day of Service is an opportunity to volunteer and serve our communities – to make a difference and be the positive change needed in today’s world.

 Why is Service Important?